Prerequisite

 });

-This scoopika route will now be able to handle running anything related to Scoopika from running agents or boxes, getting their info, and managing history sessions.
-Refer to the Scoopika Container documentation for more info.
+This route will now be able to handle running anything related to Scoopika from running agents or boxes, getting their info, and managing history sessions.
+Refer to the Scoopika Endpoint documentation for more info.

 Client-side